A-Sarkar18/A-Sarkar18/README.md

 ## Aspiring Environmental Policy Researcher

 Welcome to my GitHub repository!
-I am Ayan Sarkar, an aspiring predoctoral candidate in Economics with a passion for Environmental Economics and Impact Evaluation.
+I am Ayan Sarkar, a current MPP candidate at the Harris School for Public Policy at the University of Chicago with a passion for Environmental Economics and Impact Evaluation.
 This repository serves as a hub for my academic and research-related activities.

 ### About Me

-- 🎓 B.S in Environmental Economics & Policy at UC Berkeley.
+- 🎓 BS Environmental Economics & Policy @ UC Berkeley
+- 🎓 MPP @ UChicago Harris

 ### Research Interests

-My primary research interests revolve around environmental policy evaluation.
+My primary research interests revolve around global development, renewable energy infrastructure, and environmental policy evaluation.
 Currently, I am interested in risk management and the role of developing economically sound policy that is tuned in to the catastropic realities of the impacts of climate change.

 ### Passion Mini Projects